-Get Ready for Game Day With These 19 Tailgating Essentials - E!
+Get Ready for Game Day With These 25 Tailgating Essentials - E!
 Online

 We independently selected these products because we love them, and we think you might like them at these prices.
 E! has affiliate relationships, so we may get a commission if you purchase something through our links.
 Items are sold by the retailer, not E!.
 Prices are accurate as of publish time.

-Whether you're a true football fan or if you're just down for a fun social outing, add tailgate season to your calendar.
-It's the best time of the year.
-Play some tailgate games, enjoy your favorite beverages and snacks, and get pumped up for the game ahead.
+Whether you're a true football fan or you're just down for a fun social outing, the Super Bowl is only days away, which means it's time to add tailgating for the big day to your calendar.
+Let's be real, it's the best time of the year, probably the one you've been highly anticipating for a while now, so get ready to play some tailgate games, enjoy your favorite beverages and snacks, and get pumped up for the game ahead.
 Whether you're hosting a tailgate or just attending one, it's important to be prepared, by that, I mean it's important to shop.

 If you feel like you're forgetting something, cut yourself some slack because it happens to the best of us.
 Check out this roundup of game day must-haves, so you can make the most of your next tailgate.

-Versapong Portable Beer Pong Table/Tailgate Game with Backpack Carry Case and Balls
+Versapong Portable Beer Pong Table/Tailgate Game

 If you only have a small lot for your tailgate, here's another fun option.
 This two-part portable beer pong table really comes in clutch, plus it comes with a backpack, so it's easy to transport.
 You can bring the party anywhere you go.
 This will really come in handy if you're going from one tailgate to the other.